* Please note tuition fees have been rounded off.Tuition fees may differ.

 To apply for this degree, you'll need a minimum qualification of NCEA University Entrance or equivalent, such as:

 You'll also need to prove you have sufficient English language skills in order to complete this course.
-We'll be looking for Academic IELTS 6.0 (minimum), or equivalent qualification if English is not your first language.
+We'll be looking for Academic IELTS overall score of 6.0 (minimum) with no band less than 5.5, or equivalent qualification if English is not your first language.

 The listings provided on the StudyinNewZealand.govt.nz ("SINZ") website are for information and promotional purposes only.
 ENZ does not endorse any of the education providers listed, and the information, content and material provided in the listings is the sole responsibility of each education provider.
 This search is powered by Hotcourses.